Chapter 3:

 “I don’t know what you’re talking–” Reiko stopped herself.
 It was also too early to test her own luck.
 “She’s still asleep.
 Can it wait?”

-“–to our top story this morning,” came the voice of the TV broadcaster.
+“–to our top story this morning,” came the TV broadcaster.
 “The international league of witches, known as the Egregore Seven, has announced that this year’s annual tea party will be held in Sapporo City.
 The decision from Castle Gramarye comes as a surprise to members of the National Diet, as prior speculation had suggested Reykjavík, Iceland as the leading candidate for this year’s venue…”

 “I’m not sure that’s the most important detail here.”